AY2425S2-CS2103T-F10-3/tp/docs/UserGuide.md

 :bulb: **Note**

-This operates on whatever contacts are currently shown, which may be a filtered subset of all contacts if you've used commands like `find` beforehand.
+- This operates on whatever contacts are currently shown, which may be a filtered subset of all contacts if you've used commands like `find` beforehand.
+- We use a dedicated confirmation feature to ensure users deliberately approve deletion, reducing the risk of accidental data loss.
+While typing is convenient and favored by many students, it can also lead to unintentional actions.
+This extra step acts as an essential safeguard against mistakes.

 </div>